-ATAA workers.
-Beginning in August, 2003, if you are eligible for the Alternative Trade Adjustment Assistance (ATAA) program, you are eligible for this credit for a period not to exceed two years if you:
+Alternative TAA workers.
+If you are an eligible alternative TAA recipient, you are eligible for this credit for a period up to 2 years if you:

-- 1) Are covered by a qualifying certification, - Are reemployed not more than 26 weeks after the date of separation from the adversely-affected employment, - 3) Are at least 50 years of age, - Do not earn more than \$50,000 a year in wages from reemployment, - 5) Are employed on a full-time basis, and - Do not return to the employment from which you were separated.
+1. Are covered by a qualifying certification,

+- Are reemployed not more than 26 weeks after the date of separation from the adversely affected employment, - 3.
+Are at least 50 years of age, - Do not earn more than \$50,000 a year in wages from reemployment, - 5.
+Are employed on a full-time basis, and - Do not return to the employment from which you were separated.